There are two camps when it comes to eye cream:

 It’s a minefield.
 The bad news is that any cream would be hard pushed to fix the above.
 If you are unhealthy internally, a topical cream will not magically fix you.
 What they will do however, especially when used in conjunction with a concealer, is temporarily mask some of the above.
-While we’re on the subject – any ethical retailer will advise you that the effect of a cream will wear off if you discontinue use.
+While we’re on the subject – any ethical brand will advise you that the effect of a cream will wear off if you discontinue use.

 No cream is a permanent ‘fix’.

 I like a separate eye cream for a number of reasons but mainly because I am extremely prone to puffy eyelids and really dark circles.
-Both genetic, both nothing I can do anything about (excluding surgery for the lids) – BUT – some things make them much worse and heavier formulations found in most moisturisers are one of them.
+Both genetic, both nothing I can do anything about (excluding surgery for the lids) but some things make them much worse and heavier formulations found in most moisturisers are one of them.
 I like thin serums and dedicated formulations for eyes for that reason.

 A few do’s and don’ts:

-- Don’t be tempted to use more than the advised amount – its unnecessary, could cause irritation and waste your money
+- Don’t be tempted to use more than the advised amount – it’s unnecessary, could cause irritation and waste your money.

-- Do use only the lightest of serums on the eyelids for the same reason as the mineral oil – puffiness
+- Do use only the lightest of serums on the eyelids for the same reason as the mineral oil – puffiness.